Vimal-codes/IoT-Based-Predictive-Analytics-for-Crop-Yield/README.md

 agricultural systems is to improve field productivity, minimize resource consumption, and enhance overall crop yield.
-Our project was initiated to explore the potential of machine learning and IoT in predicting crop yields accurately, helping farmers make informed decisions and improve their agricultural practices.
+Our project was initiated to explore the potential of machine learning and IoT in predicting crop yields accurately, helping farmers make informed decisions and improve their agricultural practices .